Vajrayogini

+in Vajrayoginī standalone practice, her inseparable consorts are represented by the khatvanga (staff) on her left shoulder.
+The lineage of Vajrayoginī practice can be traced back to the original teachings of Vajradhara and is divided into three main lineages: Narokhachö, Maitrikhachö, and Indrakhachö.

+Vajrayoginī's essence is "great passion" (maharaga), passion that is pure - free of ego’s deceptions and illusions.
+Because of her purity she is able to work for the well-being of others and for the destruction of all ego clinging.
+She is seen as being ideally suited for people with strong passions, providing the way to transform those passions into enlightened virtues.
+She is visualized in the form of a naked 16-year-old female with red skin, a third eye of wisdom, and numerous other symbolic attributes such as a curved knife and either a skull cup or a damaru.
+Her fierce yet blissful demeanor conveys numerous spiritual attributes.

-According to scholar Miranda Shaw, Vajrayoginī is "inarguably the supreme deity of the Tantric pantheon.
+Practices associated with her are Chöd and the Six Yogas of Naropa.
+Her numerous temples in the Kathmandu Valley are revered as power places in both Newar and Tibetan Buddhism.
+According to scholar Miranda E. Shaw, Vajrayoginī is "inarguably the supreme deity of the Tantric pantheon.
 No male Buddha, including her divine consort, Heruka Cakrasaṃvara, approaches her in metaphysical or practical import."

+Additionally and in the pantheon of female buddhas, the line of Khenmos (abbesses) of Samding Monastery in Tibet have traditionally been seen as emanations of Vajravārāhī, which continues this specific lineage of female tulkus to the present day.

 Origin and lineage

-Vajrayoginī's sādhanā originated between the tenth and twelfth centuries against the backdrop of non-Buddhist Shaiva tantras.
-The Buddhist Yoginitantras that deal with yoginis and dakinis draw from Saiva scriptures.
-The Chakrasaṃvara Tantra in particular contains numerous passages that were adapted from Saiva sources.
-The text and its commentaries have revealed numerous attempts by Buddhists to enlarge and modify it, both to remove references to Saiva deities and to add more Buddhist technical terminology.
+Vajrayoginī's sādhanā originated between the tenth and twelfth centuries against the backdrop of Hindu Shaiva tantras.
+The Buddhist Yoginitantras that deal with yoginis and dakinis draw from Shaiva scriptures.
+The Chakrasaṃvara Tantra in particular contains numerous passages that were adapted from Shaiva sources.
+The text and its commentaries have revealed numerous attempts by Buddhists to enlarge and modify it, both to remove references to Shaiva deities and to add more Buddhist technical terminology.